awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_app_compatibility.md

 + Amazon WorkSpaces \- For detailed instructions, see [Launch a WorkSpace Using AD Connector](https://docs.aws.amazon.com/workspaces/latest/adminguide/launch-workspace-ad-connector.html)\.

 **Note**
-Amazon RDS for SQL Server is compatible with AWS Managed Microsoft AD only, and is not compatible with AD Connector\.
+Amazon RDS is compatible with AWS Managed Microsoft AD only, and is not compatible with AD Connector\.
 For more information, see the AWS Microsoft AD section in the [AWS Directory Service FAQs](https://aws.amazon.com/directoryservice/faqs/#microsoft-ad) page\.